Review: Metropolitan Hotel Vancouver

 Adjacent to the closet and luggage storage area, you can find the coffee maker and mini fridge.

-The TV is not large nor the latest in technology so don’t expect any high quality resolution for shows and movies.
+The TV is neither large nor the latest in technology, so don’t expect any high-quality resolution for shows and movies.

 During Friday and weekend nights, traffic and buses are rerouted to Howe Street right below the hotel, so noises from traffic and pedestrians might be louder than usual for the lower floors.